An official website of the United States government

-Under the 12 CFR 24 public welfare investment authority, banks may invest, directly or indirectly, in real estate development.
+Under the 12 CFR 24 public welfare investment authority, national banks may invest, directly or indirectly, in real estate development.
 Real estate development includes affordable multifamily housing projects that primarily benefit low- and moderate-income individuals, low- and moderate-income areas, or other areas targeted by a government entity for redevelopment.
-Banks may also invest under 12 CFR 24 if the investment would receive consideration under 12 CFR 25.23 (the CRA regulation) as a "qualified investment."
-Also see the OCC's public welfare investments (12 CFR 24) resource directory for further information and uses.
+National banks may also invest under 12 CFR 24 if the investment would receive consideration under 12 CFR 25.23 (the Community Reinvestment Act (CRA) regulation) as a qualified investment.
+For more information, refer to the OCC's public welfare investments (12 CFR 24) resource directory.

 This program encourages investment in multifamily housing targeted to low-income households.
-OCC offers several publications with information about the program for banks and thrifts.
+The OCC offers several publications with information about the program for banks.

 The OCC offers publications on topics related to multifamily and community development.

 This program is a collaboration between the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute.
-The annual rankings provide a revealing snapshot of how health is influenced by where we live, learn, work, and play.
-The road maps provide guidance and tools to understand the data, and strategies that communities can use to move from education to action.
+The annual rankings provide a snapshot of how health is influenced by where Americans live, learn, work, and play.
+The road maps provide guidance and tools to understand the data and strategies that communities can use to reach their objectives.

-Limited Equity Coops by Community Land Trusts: Case Studies and a Feasibility Assessment for the Hybrid Model
+Report on Limited Equity Co-Ops by Community Land Trusts: Case Studies and a Feasibility Assessment for the Hybrid Model

-The Community Land Trust (CLT) Network's Research Collaborative partnered with Meagan Ehlenz, a doctoral student at the University of Pennsylvania, to produce a report titled, "Limited Equity Coops by Community Land Trusts: Case Studies and a Feasibility Assessment for the Hybrid Model."
-The report includes detailed project summaries of coop projects developed by CLTs and a tool to evaluate the feasibility of prospective multifamily limited equity coop projects.
+The Community Land Trust Network’s Research Collaborative partnered with Meagan Ehlenz, a doctoral student at the University of Pennsylvania, to produce this study, which includes summaries of co-op projects and a tool to evaluate the feasibility of prospective multifamily limited equity coop projects.

 Small City Economic Dynamism Index

-This is a data set compiled by the Federal Reserve Bank of Atlanta.
-The data was used to create the Small City Dynamism Index to help policy makers and practitioners gain more nuanced perspectives.
-The index ranks 244 small U.S. cities across 14 indicators of economic dynamism in four categories: demographics, economics, human capital, and infrastructure.
+The Federal Reserve Bank of Atlanta compiled this index, which provides a snapshot of the economic trajectory and current conditions of small and midsized cities.
+This version of the index has hundreds of cities, includes the most recent data available, and displays an extended time series of data to illustrate changes over time.
+The data were used to create the Small City Dynamism Index to help policymakers and practitioners gain more nuanced perspectives.
+The index ranks small U.S. cities across 13 indicators of economic dynamism in four categories: demographics, economics, human capital, and infrastructure.

 The Joint Center for Housing Studies of Harvard University provides a current assessment of the state of the housing market and the foreclosure crisis; the economic and demographic trends driving housing demand; the state of mortgage finance; and ongoing housing affordability challenges.